What is a resume format?

 - The three main types of resume formats and the differences between them

-- Top tips for choosing a resume templates to help you get started
+- Top tips for choosing a resume template to help you get started

 Many hiring managers can spend less than 30 seconds reviewing a resume.
 Clean formatting without spelling or grammatical errors is one of the first things they take in, according to Mashable.

 Ultimately, no resume format is more correct than another.
-It all comes down to your experience, industry and potential employer.
-When choosing a resume format for 2022, there are a few questions you can ask yourself to determine which resume format is right for you.
+It all comes down to your experience, industry, and potential employer.
+When choosing a resume format for 2023, there are a few questions you can ask yourself to determine which resume format is right for you.

 If you answer YES to any of the following questions, you may want to consider switching from a chronological format to a functional or combined one: